trailofbits/pypi-attestations/README.md

 python -m pypi_attestation_models sign dist/pypi_attestation_models-*.whl
 ```

-_Note_: This will open a browser window to authenticate with the Sigstore OIDC
+_Note_: This will open a browser window to authenticate with the Sigstore
-provider.
+OAuth flow.

 ### Inspecting a PEP 740 Attestation